Medically Reviewed By

 Important Facts About Biphasic Mesothelioma

-• Diagnosing biphasic mesothelioma is rare and can be complex as specialists and pathologists must differentiate each cell type and determine the cell ratio.
-Treatment options vary on a case-by-case basis.
+- Diagnosing biphasic mesothelioma is rare and can be complex as specialists and pathologists must differentiate each cell type and assess their ratio within the tumor.

-• Treatment options for biphasic mesothelioma vary depending on the majority cell type and whether the patient’s cancer is pleural or peritoneal.
+- Treatment options for biphasic mesothelioma vary depending on the majority cell type of the patient’s tumor and/or whether the patient’s cancer is pleural or peritoneal.

 What Is Biphasic Mesothelioma?